 According to a new study in mice published online in the journal PLoS Biology, a probable cause of the Alzheimer's disease is the release from the blood into the brain of particles carrying fat and toxic liver proteins.

-"We have identified the likely 'blood-brain pathway' that can lead to Alzheimer's, the most prevalent form of dementia globally," says study senior author Professor John Mamo, director of the Curtin Health Innovation Research Institute at Curtin University.
+“We have identified the likely 'blood-brain pathway' that may lead to Alzheimer's, the most prevalent form of dementia globally,” says the study's senior author, Professor John Mamo, director of the Curtin Health Innovation Research Institute at Curtin University.

-We knew that the defining feature of people living with Alzheimer's disease was the progressive build-up of toxic protein deposits within the brain called beta-amyloid.
-What we didn't know is where the amyloid came from, or why it was deposited in the brain.
-We now know that these toxic protein deposits are carried into the brain by liver-produced particles called lipoproteins.
+We knew that the defining characteristic of people living with Alzheimer's disease was the progressive accumulation of toxic protein deposits within the brain called beta-amyloid.
+What we didn't know is where the amyloid came from, or why it settled in the brain.
+We now know that these toxic protein deposits are carried into the brain by particles produced by the liver called lipoproteins.

 John Mamo